OSC/Open-OnDemand/SECURITY.md

 ## Reporting a Vulnerability

 If you have security concerns or think you have found a vulnerability in Open OnDemand, please contact us directly via [email](mailto:ood-users@lists.osc.edu) on the news list found [here](https://lists.osu.edu/mailman/listinfo/ood-users).

-Your email will be answered promptly by one of our team.
+Emails sent to it are only seen by the core project team.

 ## Disclosure Policy